You suddenly have this tiny life that is 100% dependent on you

 - Hitting you repeatedly on your arms or chest

-- The newborn sleeps every time.
+The newborn sleeps all the time.
 Should I wake him up?

 Infants should wake up on time.
 If that doesn’t happen, you must wake him up for nursing.
 In their initial days, newborns are usually sleepy and they don’t give any hunger cue.
 However, they must be fed every 2 hours during the day and once at night.

 For how long is it okay to wake my little one up from sleep?

 After your child has got a balanced pattern of gaining weight, you don’t have to wake him up further for feeding.
 Let your newborn set his/her pattern and be comfortable.

 Is hand sucking a reliable indicator of hunger?